rjo6615/DnD/README.md

 append new feats to a character.
 Each request adds feats to the existing list rather than replacing the current feats.

+Use `DELETE /characters/:id/feats` with a JSON body like `{ "feat": "Feat1" }`
+to remove a feat.
+The server responds with success if the feat was removed or `404` if the feat was not found.

 ## Support
 For help with this webpage please contact
 |Name | Email |